The filter of interpretability types of Hobby-McKenzie varieties is prime: Partial semilattices

 We note that if the partial semilattice $\mH$ in the statement of the preceding lemma is a weak substructure of a full semilattice structure whose related semilattice operation is denoted by $\wedge$ (in a typical application of the lemma in this paper, $\mH$ will be a weak subpower of $\mS$), then we may replace $\sqcap$ by $\wedge$ in the statement of the lemma.
-Now by the help of the preceding lemma, $\pol(\mS)$ is easily described.
+Now, by the help of the preceding lemma, $\pol(\mS)$ for the above 2-element structure $\mS$ is easily described.